darkreader/darkreader/SECURITY.md

 # Security Policy

-DarkReader is known to have no intentional security vulnerabilities.
+Dark Reader is known to have no intentional security vulnerabilities.
 If reported, vulnerabilites will be fixed in the shortest time possible, with minimal impact possible.